 Flooding occurs when land that is usually dry overflows or is submerged in water.
-It is also the most common natural disaster and is generally caused by heavy rainfall, rapid snowmelt, or storm surge from a hurricane.
+It’s generally caused by heavy rainfall, rapid snowmelt, or storm surge from a hurricane.
+It is also the most common natural disaster.

 Does Homeowners Insurance Cover Flood Damage?

-If you think or are 100% certain your insurance covers flood, we recommend giving your agent a call just to confirm.
+If you think or are 100% certain your insurance covers flood, we recommend calling your agent just to confirm.
 What would it hurt?

 Who Needs A Flood Insurance Policy?